PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/index_en.rst

 Kernel Primitive API
 #####################

-This part provides CUDA Kernel Primitive API for Paddle senior developers.
-APIs can help developers gain better performance while improving development efficiency.
-The current APIs are block-level multi-threaded APIs.
-Developers can complete the corresponding calculations according to the current block data pointer and operation type.
+This part provides Paddle senior developers with CUDA Kernel Primitive API for Kernel development.
+This type of API can help developers gain better performance while improving development efficiency.
+Kernel Primitive API mainly includes IO API, Compute API and OpFunc.
+IO API can efficiently complete data reading and writing operations between global memory and registers; Compute API is a general calculation function, such as ElementwiseBinary, ElementwiseUnary, etc.; OpFunc is used to define Compute API.
+For example, to implement the Add operation, you need to define AddFunctor for ElementwiseBinary calls.
+Developers can directly use the default OpFunc or customize them as needed.
+The specific implementation rules will be described in detail in the OpFunc section.
+The current APIs are all block-level multi-threaded APIs.
+Developers can directly pass in the data pointer and operation type of the current block to complete the corresponding calculations.
 Currently, only global data pointers and register pointers are supported.
-The calculation rules in the Compute API are set through OpFunc.
-Developers can directly use the default OpFunc or implement them as needed.
-The specific implementation rules will be described in detail in the OpFunc section.

-Kernel Primitive API includes OpFunc, IO API, Compute API:

-1. OpFunc: It is used to define the calculation rules in the Compute API.
-For example, to implement the Add operation, you need to define AddFunctor for ElementwiseBinary calls.

-2. IO API: High-performance data read and write API, efficiently complete data read and write operations between global memory and registers.

-3. Compute API: General calculation functions, such as ElementwiseBinary, ElementwiseUnary, etc.

 Functor List
 ############